lokearm/armchar-swish/docs/DataTypes.md

 + `Trait`
 + `CharacterSheet`
 + `Advancement`
++ `KeyPairList = KeyPairList [KeyValuePair]`

 There are two fundamental concepts in the model, the `CharacterSheet` and the `Advancement`.

+The other two data types are used as constituent data types.
+The `KeyPairList` type is used for property/object pairs (directly corresponding to RDF triples). to store various properties in composite objects.
-Traits occur as components in both Character Sheets and Advancements.
+Traits occur in both Character Sheets and Advancements.

-A lot of the constituent data are stored as lists of `ArM.KeyPair.KeyValuePair`, that is property/object pairs directly corresponding to the RDFGraph representation.

 # Data Processing Types